Roof Inspection in Fort Worth, TX

 21-Point Assessment With the Documentation That Actually Moves Insurance Claims

-Most Fort Worth homeowners climb into the attic after a storm, see no daylight, and assume the roof is fine.
-That's how hail damage that costs $800 to fix today becomes an $18,000 replacement in three years.
-A proper inspection isn't a ladder-and-glance — it's a systematic assessment of every component, drone-documented, moisture-tested, and written in the format Texas insurance adjusters are trained to evaluate.
-Because the inspection you skip is the one that costs you.
+Most Fort Worth homeowners poke their head in the attic after a storm, see no daylight coming through, and figure everything's fine.
+That's how $800 worth of fixable hail damage turns into an $18,000 replacement three years later.
+A real inspection isn't someone glancing around from a ladder.
+It's a systematic check of every component — drone-documented, moisture-tested, and written up in the format Texas adjusters are trained to evaluate.
+The inspection you skip is always the one that costs you.

 What a Professional Roof Inspection Covers in Fort Worth

-The standard residential roof inspection in Fort Worth goes well beyond looking for missing shingles.
-A licensed contractor systematically evaluates every component of the roofing system — shingles, flashing, ridge cap, gutters, soffits, fascia, attic ventilation, and all penetrations.
-In a climate where roofs age faster than the manufacturer's rating suggests, this level of documentation gives homeowners an accurate picture of remaining roof life and prevents small problems from becoming catastrophic ones.
+A proper roof inspection in Fort Worth goes way beyond checking for missing shingles.
+A licensed contractor works through every part of the system — shingles, flashing, ridge cap, gutters, soffits, fascia, attic ventilation, every penetration point.
+In a climate where roofs age faster than the packaging claims, this kind of thorough look gives you an honest picture of how much life the roof has left and catches small problems before they snowball.

-Moisture detection — using infrared or resistance-based testing — identifies wet spots in decking and insulation that aren't visible on the surface.
-In Fort Worth, where summer attic temperatures reach 140 to 160 degrees for months at a time, moisture trapped in insulation creates ideal conditions for mold and accelerated wood decay.
-Catching a wet section of decking during an inspection costs a few hundred dollars to address.
-Finding it after it's spread to the framing is a five-figure problem — and it was always preventable.
+Then there's moisture detection — infrared or resistance-based testing that finds wet spots in decking and insulation that look perfectly fine on the surface.
+Homeowners in Arlington Heights and North Fort Worth should pay particular attention, as older homes and builder-grade roofs are most vulnerable.
+In Fort Worth, where attic temperatures hit 140 to 160 degrees for months, trapped moisture is a recipe for mold and accelerated wood rot.
+Catching a wet section of decking during an inspection is a few hundred dollars to fix.
+Finding it after it's spread to the framing is a five-figure problem.
+It's always preventable if you catch it early.

 What Our 21-Point Inspection Covers